pmnerfed/pmnerfed/README.md

-<center><h1> Hi there 👋, I'm `pM` </h1></center>
+<center><h1> img src="https://raw.githubusercontent.com/vitasha10/vitasha10/main/assets/Hand%20Wave.gif" width="33"/> Hi there 👋, I'm `pM` </h1></center>

 <!-- Profile Views (currently commented)
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pmnerfed" alt="pmnerfed" /> </p> -->

 ## 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and read new research in ML space.
 🌱 &nbsp;I’m currently interested in system design for distributed systems.
 🎓 &nbsp;I'm currently persuing at MSc Financial Engineering from World Quant University.

 💬 &nbsp;If you have any question/feedback, please do not hesitate to reach out to me!

 <!--
 **pmnerfed/pmnerfed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.